 Heading North to the spectacular Wild Coast along the roads of the Transkei, and see how the Xhosa people still live in their traditional rondawel huts, with farm animals grazing by the side of the road against the backdrop of the Drakensberg in the distance!
-You then veer off the N2 to “The Hole in the Wall”, one of South Africa's most famous tourist attractions, where you have a yoga session.
+You then veer off the N2 to “The Hole in the Wall”, one of South Africa's most famous tourist attractions.
 The iconic Hole in the Wall rock formation is a geological masterpiece.
 It is an offshore stack of stratified sandstone through which the power of the waves has worn an impressive hole.
 The locals call this "izi Khaleni" which means place of thunder.
 During certain seasons and water conditions, the waves clap in such a way that the concussion can be heard throughout the valley.
 If you want to have a real authentic traditional experience, sleep in a rural rondawel (hut) of a traditional Xhosa village if available at the time.
 You also have the choice to stay at the Hole-in-the-Wall Hotel.

 Day 8: “The Hole in the Wall” to Oribi Gorge.
 5,5-hour drive